-Culture@Work
+Blog Culture@Work

 Welcome!
-My name is Joost Thissen and I am an Interculturalist.
-Here I share intercultural insights for those of us who work in culturally diverse and global workplaces.
+My name is Joost Thissen and here I like to share cultural columns and insights for those of us who are interested in culturally diverse and global workplaces.

 Welcome!
-My name is Joost Thissen and I am an Interculturalist.
-Here I share intercultural insights for those of us who work in culturally diverse and global workplaces.
+My name is Joost Thissen and here I like to share cultural columns and insights for those of us who are interested in culturally diverse and global workplaces.

 CULTURAL INSIGHTS – Failure to accurately interpret multiple perspectives in global organisations may negatively affect perceptions of efficiency across cultures.